amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 sv1 = qml.device("braket.aws.qubit", device_arn="arn:aws:braket:::device/quantum-simulator/amazon/sv1", s3_destination_folder=s3, wires=2)
 ```

-In this example, the string `arn:aws:braket:::device/quantum-simulator/amazon/sv1` is the ARN used to identify the SV1 device.
-Other supported devices and their ARNs can be found in the [Amazon Braket Developer Guide](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html).
-Note that the plugin only works with digital (qubit) circuit-based devices.
+This example utilizes the string `arn:aws:braket:::device/quantum-simulator/amazon/sv1` as the ARN to identify the SV1 device.
+You can find other supported devices and their ARNs in the [Amazon Braket Developer Guide](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html).
+Note that the plugin works with digital (qubit) circuit-based devices only.

 To instantiate the Braket simulator that runs locally: